Akhila0R/Capstone5_Customer-Leads/README.md

 16. Specialization:
 * Distribution is high in Unknown Category.
-* >40% of conversions in Finance, Business, Operations, Marketing, Supply Chain, Human Resource, Hospitality, Banking and Finance  and Healthcare Management.
+* More than 40% of conversions in Finance, Business, Operations, Marketing, Supply Chain, Human Resource, Hospitality, Banking and Finance  and Healthcare Management.

 17. Current occupation:
 * Distribution is high in Unemployed and Unknown categories.